 No, but cadets must participate in the program for at least three years in order to meet all Air Force ROTC graduation requirements.
 If an individual is already close to finishing their bachelor’s degree, we recommend looking into Officer Training School, which is an officer commissioning program designed for those who already have their bachelor’s degree.

 Do I Need 20/20 Vision To Be A Pilot In The Air Force?

 Not necessarily.
 Check out the Medical Requirements for more information.

 How Do I Apply For Air Force ROTC At Mississippi State?

 To apply for ROTC, you will need to first apply and be accepted to MSU.
-Then, you can sign up for Air Force ROTC orientation.
-Orientation is held in conjunction with MSU freshman orientation.
-At AFROTC orientation, you will fill out paperwork and bring the required documents, as well as hear a brief overview of our program.
-Once you attend AFROTC orientation, you will sign up for your AFROTC class, in the Aerospace Studies department.
+Then, you can sign up for Air Force ROTC inprocessing.
+At AFROTC inprocessing, you will fill out paperwork and bring the required documents, as well as hear a brief overview of our program.
+During your MSU summer orientation, you will sign up for your AFROTC class, in the Aerospace Studies (AS) department.
 Please contact us for the class course codes or if you have other questions about applying for ROTC.

 How Much Time Do Cadets Spend With Air Force ROTC Each Week?

 Each week cadets are required to attend Air Force ROTC classes, Leadership Lab, and physical fitness training (this equates to approximately five class hours per week for freshmen and sophomores and seven class hours per week for juniors and seniors).
 In addition, cadets will have individual preparation for these activities, to include homework assignments and uniform preparation.
 Cadets attending crosstown schools should factor in the time to commute to the host university.